modular-component/website/docs/extensions/official/with-default-props.md

   ? { [key in keyof U]: U[key] }
   : never

+// Helper type to find fields that lost their optional marker
+// due to a previously defined default prop, in order to
-type OnlyRequiredInConstraint<Original, Constraint> = {
+// constrain the type of further calls to with(defaultProps) type OnlyRequiredInConstraint<Original, Constraint> = {
   [key in keyof Constraint & keyof Original]: undefined extends Original[key]
     ? undefined extends Constraint[key]